kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 echo "$newname"
 ```

 We have accomplished what we set out to do with the filename.
-The absence of the `*` in the expression `newname="${newname%-}"` has morphed the pattern matching and substring removal we with filenames into a robust, removal of a terminal `-` without the need to test if it is the last character in the string.
+The absence of the `*` in the expression `newname="${newname%-}"` has morphed the pattern matching and substring removal we used for parsing filenames into a robust, removal of a terminal `-`, without the need to test if it is the last character in the string.
 To demonstrate the terseness of this approach, I give below the same operation, with a slightly longer syntax, that is also available to us in `bash`.

 ### Using substring extraction